Skip to main content

 In her nearly two decades of public service, Balducci has prioritized progressive solutions to the issues facing our region, including improving transportation options, promoting affordable housing, enhancing community safety, addressing climate action, and supporting arts and culture.
 Her track record is strong in all of these areas, including an arts levy to invest in science, heritage, arts, and cultural organizations, as well as legislation to keep “forever chemicals” out of our local environment.
 She was a tenacious advocate for the East Link light rail and the 10-station, 14-mile expansion plan slated for completion in early 2026.

 Balducci is running for the executive position with a vision of an inclusive, vibrant, and climate-friendly county where all residents can thrive.
 She emphasizes her track record of effective leadership at the city and county levels that has delivered results for her communities.
 As a bus and bike commuter, Balducci is an avid supporter of expanding transit options, particularly light rail and bus routes.
 Additionally, she is an advocate for transit-oriented housing as a means of improving affordability, as well as cutting red tape to expedite the construction of badly needed housing in our region.
-Furthermore, she outlined thoughtful plans to reduce gun violence, expand mental health and addiction treatment services, and youth prevention programs.
+Furthermore, she has outlined thoughtful plans to reduce gun violence, expand mental health and addiction treatment services, and youth prevention programs.

 King County Council President Girmay Zahilay has represented District 2 (Central and South Seattle) since his first election in 2019.
 He is an attorney with experience in both the corporate and public sectors.
 Zahilay also founded Rising Leaders, a nonprofit that uplifts underserved middle school students to reach their full potential.
 Born in a refugee settlement in Sudan and raised in Seattle’s public housing, he made his way through Stanford University to serve in the Obama administration.

 On the county council, Zahilay has focused on pressing issues such as community safety, the cost of living, and making investments in local public services.
 His accomplishments demonstrate a comprehensive and progressive approach to enhancing the quality of life for all county residents.
-Zahilay led the Food Bank Motion to bring greater food security and affordability to our region, helped efforts to transform Skyway, including greater public transit coverage, and worked to establish five crisis care centers that help our neighbors struggling with addiction and mental illness.
+Zahilay led the Food Bank Motion to bring greater food security and affordability to our region, helped efforts to transform Skyway, including greater public transit coverage, and worked to establish five crisis care centers that will help our neighbors struggling with addiction and mental illness.

 Zahilay's campaign focuses on a wide range of progressive priorities.
 His own personal experience with homelessness informs his approach to the issue, prioritizing solutions such as investing in additional shelter beds, zoning reforms, rental assistance programs, and youth-oriented programming to prevent homelessness.
-He is also a strong supporter of not only protecting but expanding access to reproductive healthcare, including gender-affirming care.
+He is also a strong supporter of not only protecting but expanding access to reproductive health care, including gender-affirming care.
 Some of his other priorities include public safety, gun violence prevention, and more.
 Zahilay's platform is carefully and thoroughly constructed, with well-researched progressive solutions.

 King County Council President Girmay Zahilay has represented District 2 (Central and South Seattle) since his first election in 2019.
 He is an attorney with experience in both the corporate and public sectors.
 Zahilay also founded Rising Leaders, a nonprofit that uplifts underserved middle school students to reach their full potential.
 Born in a refugee settlement in Sudan and raised in Seattle’s public housing, he made his way through Stanford University to serve in the Obama administration.

 On the county council, Zahilay has focused on pressing issues such as community safety, the cost of living, and making investments in local public services.
 His accomplishments demonstrate a comprehensive and progressive approach to enhancing the quality of life for all county residents.
-Zahilay led the Food Bank Motion to bring greater food security and affordability to our region, helped efforts to transform Skyway, including greater public transit coverage, and worked to establish five crisis care centers that help our neighbors struggling with addiction and mental illness.
+Zahilay led the Food Bank Motion to bring greater food security and affordability to our region, helped efforts to transform Skyway, including greater public transit coverage, and worked to establish five crisis care centers that will help our neighbors struggling with addiction and mental illness.

 Zahilay's campaign focuses on a wide range of progressive priorities.
 His own personal experience with homelessness informs his approach to the issue, prioritizing solutions such as investing in additional shelter beds, zoning reforms, rental assistance programs, and youth-oriented programming to prevent homelessness.
-He is also a strong supporter of not only protecting but expanding access to reproductive healthcare, including gender-affirming care.
+He is also a strong supporter of not only protecting but expanding access to reproductive health care, including gender-affirming care.
 Some of his other priorities include public safety, gun violence prevention, and more.
 Zahilay's platform is carefully and thoroughly constructed, with well-researched progressive solutions.

 Other Candidates